 Small class sizes

-StayQrious caps every pod at eight children, and we try sticking to it.
+StayQrious caps every pod at eight children, and we hold to it.
 It's the single most important design decision we've made.
-When the classroom sizes go up, the value comes down.
+When class sizes go up, the value comes down.

 The number isn't arbitrary